 to catalog, for my personal reference, the many country

 The Database is updated daily, with information coming from professional journals, my 2,400-volume library on country houses and allied subjects, and from contributors around the world who kindly provide information and photographs.
-The Database currently contains records for more than 7,200 houses and listings of over 600 houses where movie and TV filming have taken place.
+The Database currently contains records for more than 7,200 houses, images of over 1,100 houses, and listings of over 600 houses where movie and TV filming have taken place.
 This undertaking will compile as many details as can be found about the houses, families who occupied them, and their estates, in a standardized format.
-The project will take many years to complete, but I believe that the Database is already a major resource, and the only comprehensive one online, for thumbnail information on these magnificent houses.
+The project will take many years to complete, but I believe that the Database is a major resource, and the only comprehensive one online, for thumbnail information on these magnificent houses.
 Click here to enter The Database of Houses.

 If you're interested in learning more about British country houses, we've put together a pdf recommended reading list, which you can see and download by clicking here.
 There are an astounding number of publications on the subject and this is by no means a comprehensive list, but a simply a starting point.
 If you think there are particularly important titles that we've omitted, email us and let us know!
 Click Here to Email Us